brianpenghe/basecloud/README.md

 ### Using Rstudio and jupyter notebooks/labs

+Spawning jupyter notebooks is quite easy - SSH into the instance, open up your friend `screen -DR`, navigate to the folder of relevance and call the following (if you wish to use labs, just write `jupyter lab` instead of `jupyter notebook`):

+	jupyter notebook --no-browser --port=8000

-If you intend to use your machine for Rstudio/jupyter notebooks from the comfort of your own computer, call the following command in your terminal:
+If you intend to use your machine for Rstudio/jupyter notebooks from the comfort of your own computer, call the following command in your local terminal:

 	ssh -f ubuntu@<floating-ip> -L 8000:localhost:8000 -L 8765:localhost:8765 -N

 This will set up the ability to use Rstudio on `localhost:8765` (log in as ubuntu with a password of rstudio), and any jupyter notebooks you may spawn on `localhost:8000`.
 This will persist until you disconnect from the internal Sanger network.
-Spawning jupyter notebooks is quite easy - SSH into the instance, open up your friend `screen -DR`, navigate to the folder of relevance and call the following (if you wish to use labs, just write `jupyter lab` instead of `jupyter notebook`):

-	jupyter notebook --no-browser --port=8000

-Copy the link that you get given, paste it into your browser and you're good to go.
+Copy the link that you get given from the instance terminal, paste it into your browser and you're good to go.
 After the first time for a given notebook, you can go back to `localhost:8000`.
 Upon disconnecting from the Sanger internal network, you'll have to call `ssh -f` again to reestablish the link, plus close any open notebook tabs in your browser and launch a fresh `localhost:8000`.
 If you choose to instead follow the restart kernel prompt, you'll lose all your run information, as if you closed the notebook server entirely and loaded the notebook anew.

 ### Communicating with the farm and your computer